USS Sequoia (presidential yacht): Private ownership

 A congressional resolution written to assist the Trust in bringing Sequoia back into government service, passed in December 1985.
 Sequoia underwent a $2 million restoration in 1986 before participating in the flotilla of vessels celebrating the centennial of the Statue of Liberty on July 4, 1986.
 Vice President George H.W.
-Bush used Sequoia in May 1987 to host a day of meetings with Yang Shangkun, who subsequently served as President of the People's Republic of China from 1988 to 1993.
+Bush used Sequoia in May 1987 to host a day of meetings with Yang Shangkun, who subsequently served as President of China from 1988 to 1993.
 Sequoia was designated as a National Historic Landmark in March 1988.
 Political considerations dictated that if the Sequoia were to be returned to the government for use by the president, the cost should not be born by the U.S. government.
 The Trust was surprised by the Navy's requirement that the Trust not only pay for the yacht and its operations but also the security which would be required by the President.
 Unable to pay a $2 million repair bill, title to the yacht was transferred to the Virginia shipyard and Sequoia spent six years in storage.

 Upon taking office, the Clinton White House worked closely with the Trust during 1993 and 1994 to have Kuwait purchase Sequoia from the Virginia yard where she was being stored and transfer title to the Trust as gift to the American people and a gesture of gratitude to the US for leading a coalition of 34 countries in liberating Kuwait after Saddam Hussein's 1990 Iraqi invasion.

 A Japanese buyer was about to purchase Sequoia and move her to Tokyo, when the Sequoia Presidential Yacht Group LLC purchased Sequoia from the Virginia shipyard in September 2000 for approximately $2.0 million and made her available in Washington, D.C. for private charters until 2014.

-President Clinton attended one such event aboard Sequoia on October 17, 2000—making him the 10th person who served as U.S. president to walk upon Sequoia's decks—the full list includes: Herbert C. Hoover, Franklin D. Roosevelt, Harry S. Truman, Dwight D. Eisenhower, John F. Kennedy, Lyndon B. Johnson, Richard M. Nixon, Gerald R. Ford, George H. W. Bush (while Vice President) and William J. Clinton.
+President Clinton attended one such event aboard Sequoia on October 17, 2000—making him the 10th person who served as U.S. president to walk upon Sequoia's decks—the full list includes: Herbert C. Hoover, Franklin D. Roosevelt, Harry S. Truman, Dwight D. Eisenhower, John F. Kennedy, Lyndon B. Johnson, Richard M. Nixon, Gerald R. Ford, George H. W. Bush (while vice president) and William J. Clinton.